dIOGOLOC/ZooxantelaPy/index.md

 ZooxantelaPy is a toolkit in [PYTHON](https://www.python.org/) for processing ocean bottom seismometer data.

-The seismic events from ocean subsurface is a key component for understanding the of the Earth's dynamic interior.
+The seismic events from ocean subsurface is a key component for understanding the Earth's dynamic interior.
 It thus needs a continuous monitoring to help scientists better understand its dynamic and predict its evolution.
 All around the world, seismologists want to join their efforts and set up a global monitoring.

 Our code used the followed libraries: